Yichun92/Yichun92.github.io/_pages/about.md

 Click [here](https://yichun92.github.io/files/My_CV_English.pdf) for my CV and [here](https://yichun92.github.io/files/My_JMP.pdf) for my job market paper.
 And a full lists of my working papers and work in progress can be found [here](https://yichunsong.com/cv2/).

-I am currently on the 2022-2023 Job Market.
+I am going to join Dongbei University of Finance and Economics in Fall 2023.

 <br />
 <br />